bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 A major drawback of this limited segregation of OLD vs YOUNG is that many transient objects are in fact promoted to oldgen for large contexts like a Rails request.
 These long lived objects eventually become unexpected "memory leaks".

-Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set per request.
+Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
 And subsequent too fast promotion from young to old generation.

+*In our next post we will explore how you'd approach tuning the Ruby GC for Rails applications, balancing tradeoffs of speed and memory*

 [^marksweep]:See the Ruby Hacking Guide's [GC chapter](https://ruby-hacking-guide.github.io/gc.html) for further context and nitty gritty details.
 I'd recommended scanning the content below the first few headings, until turned off by C.